 As I have mentioned in previous reviews, Tom Fazio is admittedly not my favorite architect.
-The word that I believe best describes his architecture style is “middling” – none of his courses stand out as being particularly notable positively, or negatively.
+The word that I believe best describes his architecture style is “middling” – none of his courses that I have played stand out as being particularly notable positively, or negatively.

 When I think about some of my favorite golf courses, especially those that I jumped to review first on this website, I was amazed at how well I remembered certain holes – rolling fairways, strategic bunkers, notable green complexes – all without any online assistance.
 Reflecting on Old North State, I cannot remember a single hole from #1 - #15.
 Only after looking through Google Maps did I remember enjoying the lakefront approaches to the par five 4th, and par 3 7th.
 Otherwise, each hole in this stretch felt like it could have been found in virtually any housing community golf property in North Carolina.
 Flat fairways, blasé greens, and houses everywhere take away from the truly spectacular rolling property in this remote location.

 However, the last time I checked, having three moderately compelling holes on a generally muddy lake is not reason to travel hours into a rural part of the state when 15 other holes are totally bland.
-Furthermore, the only other two holes I could remember were only standout for the lake, not for the course architecture; the lake was really barely in play for both, too.
+Furthermore, the only other two holes I could remember were only standouts due to the lake, not for the course architecture; the lake was really barely in play for both, too.

 McConnell golf properties are highly regarded for their immaculate course conditioning, and to add insult to injury, the spring day I played Old North State was an anomaly in my McConnell experience.
 The greens were slow, the fairways shaggy, and the rough non-existent.
 Perhaps the course had not been well-prepared for our tournament, or perhaps they have struggled with harsh winters.
 Either way, this did not help with my poor first impression.

-While I hate to write anything negative about the fine golf courses listed on this site, I must be truth in stating that from an architecture standpoint, Old North State was a true letdown.
-I can barely remember the golf holes there and do not feel it is worth an excursion to experience.
+While I hate to write negatively about the many fine golf courses listed on this site, I must be truthful in stating that from an architecture standpoint, Old North State was a letdown.

 Read your comments on Old North State and appreciate your admittance in not being a fan of Tom Fazio courses.
 However, since you did not point out the total number of his layouts you have personally played it's hard to know what sort of sample size is involved.
 You use the word "middling" and I do concur there are a number of Fazio layouts I have played over the years (closing in on 100) -- that would fall into that description.
 But, to be just as fair, when Fazio has truly engaged himself the net result can be far, far different.
 How does one explain that?
 That's something I am baffled with but not every architect hits home runs with each design and larger size firms can often fall victim to simply using tried and true past versions of holes that have gotten a bit stale in their recreation.